AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 CoPilot supports automatic memory sizing for the ETL and datastore based on the physical memory of the instance at boot.
 Base images default to the automatic settings.

 Auto-scaling memory support became available with the release of Aviatrix CoPilot image version 1.5.1.

 Prior to CoPilot image version 1.5.1, CoPilot required a minimum of 8 vCPUs and 32 GB Memory.
 Existing deployments will keep their current configuration unless updated.

-Memory settings are located under Settings > Configuration > Options.
+Memory settings are located in CoPilot under Settings > Configuration > Options.

 System Design Considerations